Using Formulas

 Tooltip for formula parameters

 The formula editor is supplied with built-in suggestions for parameters of an entered formula.
+The suggestion contains a category of a math formula.

 The tooltip with suggestions is available with the enabled liveEditor property.